voxel51/fiftyone/docs/source/user_guide/dataset_creation/common_datasets.rst

         # Print the first few samples in the dataset
         print(dataset.view().head())

     When the above command is executed, the images in the TFRecords will be written to the provided `images_dir`, which is required because FiftyOne datasets must make their images available as invididual files on disk.

   .. group-tab:: CLI

-    To load an image classification dataset stored as a directory of TFRecords in the above format, you can execute:
+    To create a FiftyOne dataset from an image classification dataset stored as a directory of TFRecords in the above format, you can execute:

     .. code-block:: shell